Physician Feedback is Key to Solving EHR Woes

 By now most healthcare organizations realize that switching EHR vendors will not solve any problems.
 The high costs associated with switching EHRs do not outweigh the benefits.
 Even if your new EHR solves whatever frustration you were having, it most likely brings with it a host of new frustrations.

-However, practices and organizations who want to improve their EHR don’t have to replace it.
+However, practices and organizations that want to improve their EHR don’t have to replace it.
 Today, many EHRs allow third-party applications to work with them.
 You can personalize your EHR to meet your needs without the hassle and pain of EHR replacement.

 This is why it’s not too late to ask doctors what they need.
 These third-party applications can offer far more customization, and therefore physician satisfaction, than any one vendor could.